Shunned, Stunned And Left For Dead.

 I expected better from him.

 Bonnie was very upset and sobbing as my mother and brother walked out of our apartment for the last time.
 I felt so bad for Bonnie because she had become very close to my mother.
-Personally, I had lived with my mother’s mental health issues all my life.
-Nothing she ever did pertaining to her fanatical religious beliefs could ever have surprised me.
+Personally, I had lived with my mother’s mental health issues all my life and nothing she ever did pertaining to her fanatical religious beliefs could ever have surprised me.
 However, I must admit I was a bit taken back by what went down on that Sunday afternoon.

 I had been shunned, stunned and left for dead.